mlesnoff/JchemoData.jl/README.md

 ### **iris**

-Fisher's or Anderson's [iris](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/00Index.html) data set gives the measurements in centimeters of the variables sepal length and width and petal length and width, respectively, for 50 flowers from each of 3 species of iris.
+Fisher's or Anderson's [iris](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/00Index.html) dataset gives the measurements in centimeters of the variables sepal length and width and petal length and width, respectively, for 50 flowers from each of 3 species of iris.
 The species are Iris setosa, versicolor, and virginica.

 References:
 - Fisher, R. A. (1936) The use of multiple measurements in taxonomic problems.
 Annals of Eugenics, 7, Part II, 179–188.